chevere/docs/reference/Chevere/Interfaces/ThrowableHandler/ThrowableReadInterface.md

 ### type()

-Provides access to the exception type.
+Provides access to the throwable type.

 ::: tip RETURN
 string